PrintersForAnts/MetalBoop/README.md

 ## 6. FAQ

 1. <ins>When is it going to be available?</ins>
   * MetalBoop has entered public beta RC1 phase.
 Note that this is public beta and there may be some small issues here and there.
 We are doing our best to list all found issues [here](#7-beta-issueschangelog).
+If you find any issue, error with CAD design or error in GitHub page, please [contact us and report it](#8-contact).

 2. <ins>What else besides the BOM do I need?</ins>
   * Unfortunately, from the start, we expect that for the first few weeks or months, you will also have to get parts manufactured on your own.
 CNC design files are available [here](./CAD/CNC).
 There are online services such as [JLCPCB](https://jlcpcb.com/) or [PCBWAY](https://www.pcbway.com/) which can make the parts.
-After some time, we hope vendors will pick up the design and make kits with already manufactured metal parts so you won’t have to do anything but buy a kit and assemble it.
+After some time, we hope vendors will pick up the design and make kits with already manufactured metal parts so you won’t have to do anything but purchase a kit and assemble it.

 3. <ins>What is the difference between 2-part and 3-part MetalBoop?</ins>
   * Boop usually consists of 3 main metal parts; those are: